STANDARD TERMS AND CONDITIONS

 (f) any other cause beyond our control.

-7.4 If the supply is subject to any tax, duty levy or other government or statutory charge which is imposed on a supply (including import duties but excluding income and capital gains taxes) the price will be adjusted by the amount of the same.
+7.4 If the supply is subject to any tax, duty levy or other government or statutory charge which is imposed on a supply (including import duties but excluding income and capital gains taxes payable by us) the price will be adjusted by the amount of the same.

 8. Invoicing and Payments